 - Food contamination or food poisoning

-- Criminal injuries
+- Assault and battery injuries

-Call the Authorities
+Call the Authorities After a Hotel Injury

-Contact the Hotel's Management
+Contact the Hotel's Management to Report Injuries

-If you leave or fail to report the incident, the defendant may later deny that such an incident ever happened.
+If you leave or fail to report the incident, the defendant may later deny that such an incident happened.
 When you report the incident, make sure that an incident report is prepared.
 Most importantly, make sure that you get a copy of that report.
-Make sure that you maintain a file documenting all communications with the hotel or its representatives.
+Ensure you maintain a file documenting all communications with the hotel or its representatives.

-Documenting What Happened
+Documenting What Happened at the Hotel

 Seeking Prompt Medical Attention

-A number of injuries such as neck and back injuries may surface days or even weeks after the incident.
-When you seek prompt medical attention, you not only maximize your chances of having a quick and full recovery, but you also prevent injuries from getting worse and you have evidence to show that you took care of yourself right away.
+A number of injuries, such as neck and back injuries, may surface days or even weeks after the incident.
+When you seek prompt medical attention, you not only maximize your chances of having a quick and complete recovery, but you also prevent injuries from getting worse.
+You have evidence to show that you took care of yourself right away.

-Keep Track of all Your Expenses
+Keep Track of all Your Injury Expenses

 However, if you do not have health insurance or if you lack sufficient coverage, then, you may have to pay a number of expenses out of pocket.
-Even those who have proper insurance coverage may have to pay a number of items out of pocket such as physical therapy or chiropractic care.
+Even those with proper insurance coverage may have to pay a number of items out of pocket such as physical therapy or chiropractic care.